This site is not optimized for Internet Explorer 8 (or older).

-The Cardiothoracic Ethics Forum (the Forum) is the joint entity of the American Association for Thoracic Surgery (AATS) and the Society of Thoracic Surgeons (STS) that is responsible for ethics education in cardiothoracic (CT) surgery.
-Created in 2000, its membership now comprises the members of the STS Standards and Ethics Committee, the AATS Ethics Committee, and a few at-large members.
+The Cardiothoracic Ethics Forum (the Forum), a joint entity of the American Association for Thoracic Surgery (AATS) and The Society of Thoracic Surgeons (STS), is responsible for ethics education in cardiothoracic surgery.
+Created in 2000, its membership now comprises the members of the STS Standards and Ethics Committee and the AATS Ethics Committee, and several at-large members.

 The Forum has sponsored over 50 ethics sessions at CT surgery meetings and its members have published over 400 papers on ethics topics since 2000.
-The Forum has also engaged in a number of other activities, such as creating ethics-related questions for the American Board of Thoracic Surgery qualifying examination, SESATS, and the TSDA In-Training Examination, as well as developing CT surgery policies for adoption by the AATS and the STS.
+The Forum has also engaged in a number of other activities, such as creating ethics-related questions for the American Board of Thoracic Surgery qualifying examination, SESATS, and the TSDA In-Training Examination, as well as developing CT surgery policies for adoption by AATS and STS.

 Scholarship Application Guidelines